Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Background and Preliminaries

 In the context of EFGs, the concept of \emph{Nash Equilibria} remains as given in \Cref{def:NE}.
-In addition to Nash Equilibria, another important concept for EFGs is a \emph{Subgame Perfect Equilibrium}, characterizing the strategies played in practice by rational parties.
-To this end, we first introduce subgames of EFGs. \begin{definition}[Subgame of EFG] The \emph{subgame} of an EFG $\Gamma=(N,\mH,P,u)$ that follows history $h\in \mH$ is the EFG $\Gamma(h)=(N,\mH_{|h}, P_{|h}, u_{|h})$ s.t.\ for every sequence $h' \in \mH_{|h}$ we have $(h,h') \in \mH$, $P_{|h}(h'):= P(h,h')$ and $u_{|h}(h')=u(h,h')$. \end{definition}
+In addition to Nash Equilibria, another important concept for EFGs is the \emph{Subgame Perfect Equilibrium}, characterizing the strategies played in practice by rational parties.
+To this end, we first introduce subgames of EFGs.